janpolowinski/dswarm-temporary-docu/Home.md

 ### d:swarm *DataHub* Version

 Archiving versions of the transformed data is only possible with the *DataHub Variant* of d:swarm, which is also the basis for upcoming functionality such as deduplication, frbrization and other data quality improvements.
 While many steps into this direction have been taken, challenges remain with respect to scalability for very large datasets with.
 See [this blog post](http://www.slub-dresden.de/blog-post-on-challenges-property-graph-handling).

+While you can transform example data directly with the d:swarm Backoffice, batch processing large amouts of data can be done with the *Task Processing Unit* for d:swarm, initially developed by UB Dortmund.

 ### ... and behind the scenes